PLEASE NOTE

 - If the non-EU parent is in a country other than Italy or the UK, before an officer of the relevant Italian Embassy or Consulate or before a local authority (e.g.: government official or public notary).
 In the latter case, legalization or apostille may be required, depending on existing international agreements.

-If one of the parents is deceased, a copy of their death certificate must also be submitted (How to register a British death certificate).
+Copy of their death certificate must also be submitted (How to register a British death certificate).

 The applicant parent may submit a formal request to the Consul General seeking a consular order and stating the reasons why it is needed.
 The Consul General acts as a Judge for minors residing in this consular district.